 Tell someone that a claim is reliable and they might believe you.
 Show them how to assess the claim and they will know whether any such claim is reliable.

 We are enabling people to recognize reliable and unreliable claims, and to use reliable information to inform their decisions.
-To do this we are developing learning resources and testing them to make sure they work.
+To do this we are developing learning resources, testing them to make sure they work, and translating them to other languages.
 We are also building a library of other learning resources and focusing attention on those that have been evaluated and shown to work.

 We have prepared a list of Key Concepts that people need to apply to assess claims about the effects of a treatment (any action intended to improve health).
 This includes concepts about claims and whether they are justified, about comparisons and whether they are fair and reliable, and about using evidence to make informed choices.